pyodide/pyodide-blog/content/posts/rust-pyo3-support-in-pyodide.md

 compatible with C/C++
 code](https://github.com/rustwasm/team/issues/291#issuecomment-644946504l).
 To
-use Rust in a project that also includes C/C++ code we need to use the <code class="pkg">wasm32-unknown-emscripten</code> compiler target which does not work as well because it requires coordination between the Emscripten and Rust projects.
+use Rust in a project that also includes C/C++ code we need to use the <code class="pkg">wasm32-unknown-emscripten</code> compiler target.
+The Emscripten does not work as well because it requires coordination between the Emscripten and Rust projects.

 In this blog post I will give a technical description of many of the problems I ran into in the process of building Rust extension modules for Pyodide.